 GLSEN Public Policy Office

-Our Commitment to Safe Schools: Policy, Advocacy, & Action
+Our Commitment to LGBTQ+ Students and Educators: Policy, Advocacy & Action

 GLSEN advocates for making schools safer for LGBTQ young students through the passage of laws and policies that protect them from harassment, bullying, and discrimination.